The Birthday (band): History

 In June, 2006, Chiba and Imai announced the release of Rosso's album Emissions, and also that Rosso would go on a hiatus.
-Immediately after The Birthday was formed and in August of the same year, their first single Stupid was released.
+Immediately after the Birthday was formed and in August of the same year, their first single Stupid was released.
 The band was formed with Yusuke Chiba as the leader, but with the intention that all the members would contribute to the songwriting process.
 In 2011 the band's lead guitarist Akinobu Imai left and in the same year Kenji Fujii, famous in Japan as a guitarist and songwriter of My Little Lover, joined them after a hiatus of some months.

+In April 2023, Chiba announced that he was going on hiatus to get treatment for esophageal cancer.
+In December 2023, it was publicly announced that he died on November 26.

 Discography

 The Birthday released many full-length albums, singles, EPs as well as several live show recordings on DVD and Blu-ray.
 Album and single releases are usually available as a standard and a limited edition with bonus DVD.